A pathway to a fulfilling career in energy innovation, where sustainability is paramount

 - Process and resources engineering, n.e.c.

-- Completion of any of the three graduate certificates in this suite.
+- Completion of any of the two graduate certificates in this suite.

 Local applicants with international qualifications must satisfy English language requirements with an International English Language Testing System (IELTS) overall score of 6.5 and a writing score of 6.5.